gesteves91/phd-artifacts/README.md

 - 16 GB RAM
 - 8th generation Intel Core i7 processor (or equivalent)

+## Software Requirements

+All experiments were performed using Ubuntu 18, 20 or 22.
+We recommend using Linux to replicate the experiments.

 ## Setup

 To use the replication package, we recommend applying the dependencies included in the [requirements](requirements.txt) file.
 We strongly recommend using Python 3.9 Virtual Environment as follows, since Pycaret requires it.